Colombia war victims demand justice, truth as peace talks advance

 Both sides also agreed to set a deadline by which a final peace accord must be signed - March 23, 2016 - and that rebels would lay down their weapons within 60 days of a deal.

-Human Rights Watch (HRW) has criticized the agreement on justice, saying it would deny real justice to thousands of victims and is unlikely to stand up to scrutiny by the International Criminal Court.
+Human Rights Watch (HRW) has criticised the agreement on justice, saying it would deny real justice to thousands of victims and is unlikely to stand up to scrutiny by the International Criminal Court.

 "While the special jurisdiction would encourage confessions, it would also allow those most responsible for mass atrocities to completely avoid prison, denying their victims the right to justice in any meaningful sense of the word," Jose Miguel Vivanco, HRW's Americas director, said in a statement.